sarwar55/ConFusion/README.md

 # ConFusion
-DownLoad the whole file and run any of the .html file
+DownLoad the whole folder and run any of the .html file